emmercm/www/src/blog/_mysql-table-size.md

 It's highly likely that you're using InnoDB as the engine for your tables as it has been the default since [MySQL v5.5.5 (2010)](https://web.archive.org/web/20190123090733/https://dev.mysql.com/doc/refman/5.5/en/storage-engine-setting.html).

 [MySQL v5.6.2 (2011)](https://downloads.mysql.com/docs/mysql-5.6-relnotes-en.pdf) added the ability to [persist optimizer statistics for InnoDB tables](https://dev.mysql.com/doc/refman/8.0/en/innodb-persistent-stats.html) across server restarts.
 This behavior is controlled by the [`innodb_stats_persistent`](https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_stats_persistent) setting, which is "ON" by default.
-Individual tables can override this setting with the [`STATS_PERSISTENT`]() table setting.
+Individual tables can override this setting with the [`STATS_PERSISTENT`](https://dev.mysql.com/doc/refman/8.0/en/create-table.html#create-table-options) table setting.

-These stats are stored in the `mysql.innodb_table_stats` table.
+These table stats are persisted in the `mysql.innodb_table_stats` table.